Phoenix · 7th Avenue · Indian School to Camelback

 What buyers notice

-Nearby residential blocks include ranch, mid-century, Spanish revival, and early Phoenix homes with details worth understanding.
+Nearby residential blocks include ranch, mid-century, Spanish revival, and early Phoenix homes with details that shape renovation and value.

 How to use this page